Waujito/youtubeUnblock/README.md

 **I recommend to use** `--udp-mode=drop --udp-filter-quic=parse`.

-For **other UDP protocols** I recommend to configure UDP support in the separate section from TCP, like `--fbegin --udp-dport-filter=50000-50099 --tls=disabled`.
+For **other UDP protocols** I recommend to configure UDP support in the separate section from TCP, like `--fbegin --udp-dport-filter=50000-50099 --tls=disabled`. **You should not pass `--quic-drop` here unless you are sure what you are doing**

 ## Troubleshooting